2013-2014 Residency Preceptors

-Dr. Colby Miller is the Clinical Pharmacy Specialist for Critical Care.
+Dr. Colby Miller is the manager for clinical pharmacy services.
 She received her Bachelors of Pharmacy Degree and Doctor of Pharmacy Degree from University of Rhode Island in Providence, Rhode Island.
 Dr. Miller completed a general pharmacy practice residency with a focus in critical care at the Johns Hopkins Hospital.
 Colby joined Sinai in 2001.
 She participates in medical or surgical intensive care rounds.
-She is a preceptor of the required learning experience in medical intensive care and the elective learning experience in surgical intensive care.
+She is a preceptor of the required drug information learning experience.

 Jean Lee, Pharm.D., BCPS

 Preceptor of Infectious Disease Learning Experience